smartycope/pyquation/README.md

 But programming: programming is elegant.
 It's easy to read (at least for me), it does everything for you, and it doesn't make mistakes.
 So I made this.
 This is the 3rd iteration of it.
 It got simpler as I learned more.

 ## Installation
+When looking, I couldn't find a python library for symbolic error handling.
+But

 pyquation is distributed on [PyPI](https://pypi.org) as a universal wheel and is available on Linux/macOS and Windows and supports